1st place || 2018

 I read the Bible in my bed with Father’s words replaying in my mind, and on that night I spoke to God the first time.
 That was the last time I saw Father.
 But because of your stopping and taking the time to speak with him, showing him love and compassion, it led him, my mother, and I to surrender our lives.
 I now know I am a child of God and I can walk the streets of gold with Father in heaven one day.
 Thank you.

-Brooke is a self-taught artist who hopes for a career in illustration.
-She also loves to write and often creates fan fiction from her favorite stories.
+Brooke looks forward to a career in illustration.
+She loves to write and often creates fan-fiction from her favorite stories.